Is your Android device respecting your privacy?

-The answer is probably… no. Your private data, text messages, browsing history, locations, and even photos are easy targets.
+The answer is probably… no. Your private data, text messages, browsing history, locations, and even photos are easy targets for third parties.

 Many Android apps have been exposed as dangerous security threats – infecting devices with malware, stealing your bandwidth, and also exposing your private information to third parties.
 Google is regularly removing malware-infested apps from the Play store.
 And many of them are highly rated and trusted by millions of users.